engineeranalyst/Flatten-the-Stack-A-Case-Study-on-Product-Sales-Analysis/README.md

 ### 1. Data Engineering (MySQL)
 * **Staging & Ingestion:** Developed an idempotent ingestion layer using `LOAD DATA INFILE` with custom date-masking (`STR_TO_DATE`) to handle inconsistent source formats.
-* **JSON Normalization:** Utilized `JSON_TABLE` and advanced `REPLACE/TRIM` logic to unpack nested product arrays.
+* **JSON Normalization:** Utilized `JSON_TABLE` and advanced `REPLACE` and `TRIM` logic to unpack nested product arrays.
 This resolved a critical "Malformed JSON" issue caused by triple-quote escaping in the source CSV.
 * **Relational Modeling:** Established a Star Schema by enforcing **Referential Integrity** with Foreign Keys between `sales_orders` (Header) and `normalized_sales_orders` (Line Items).
 * **Recursive CTEs:** Engineered a recursive calendar dimension to solve the "Missing Month" problem, ensuring that Month-over-Month (MoM) calculations reflect true temporal gaps rather than "teleporting" between non-consecutive periods.